 You and I resemble that beggar.
 Yes, I am talking about us, not the people we tend to look upon as unworthy and who have nothing to commend them.
 In our sin we are like the beggar, desperately in need of new life.
 This is what God gives.
 “For as many of you as were baptized into Christ have put on Christ” (Galatians 3:27).
 God sees us the way he sees Christ: not dirty and sinful, but crisp and clean and new.
 This is the new man, the new you, created by God himself in Baptism.
 If this is the man God sees in me, this is the man I want to be.
 So I lay aside the comfortable but terrible old clothes of sin and apathy and unconcern, and I put on the new, that is, the new baptized self that is really me.
 And I want to tell the Good News about Jesus.

 The Lord was making this point with Jonah.
 The Lord asked his wayward prophet, “Should I not pity Nineveh, that great city, in which there are more than 120,000 persons who don’t know their right hand from their left?”
 Such concern is God’s gracious way.
 As someone who belonged to the Lord, it was to be Jonah’s way too.
 By the power of God in our Baptism, it will be ours as well.
 Receiving God’s salvation in Christ by faith, we serve our neighbors in love with the Good News of salvation.
 For us, no mission with fingers crossed!

+Sermon taken from The Old Testament Collection

+© 2012 Ken Schurb, administered by Concordia Publishing House.